In January 2007 Steve Jobs turned the world of mobile phones upside down when Apple introduced the original iPhone.

 It came with what would later be known as iOS 1, which supported text messaging, HTML email and maps.

 The first iteration of the iPhone, however, was not without its criticism.
-Many couldn't get the hang of using a touchscreen, having been used to maneuvering the iPod wheel, while others craved the warm feel of being connected to 3G that you could get with rival phones.
+Many couldn't get the hang of using a touchscreen, having been used to manoeuvring the iPod wheel, while others craved the warm feel of being connected to 3G that you could get with rival phones.

 At the time Stephen Ballmer, CEO of Microsoft, commented on Apple's entry into the mobile phone market: “There's no chance that the iPhone is going to get any significant market share.
 No chance”.

 Nevertheless, the original iPhone's impact cannot be underplayed — 74 days after its launch, one million handsets had been sold.